nelsonjchen/c3-faux-touch-keyboard/README.md

 Go for AliExpress if you want to save money and don't mind waiting.
 Go for Amazon if you want it faster and have Prime.

-As there are many vendors of this keyboard, there is no steady name other than a similar look, so keep an eye for these trait when looking for an equivalent keyboard:
+As there are many vendors of this keyboard, there is no steady name other than a similar look, so keep an eye for these traits when looking for an equivalent keyboard:

 * Looks like the keyboard in those links I have above.
 * Shows up when you search for "3 keys 1 knob keyboard"